Now seriously, just because you won’t half kill yourself, doesn’t mean you’re not gonna find Machu Picchu magnificent.

 Inca Trail or NO trail at all

-Ok maybe I’m a bit jaded at this time with the Colca Canyon trek fresh on my mind (and legs).
+Ok maybe I’m a bit jaded at this time with the Colca Canyon trek fresh on my mind (and jelly legs).
 Just saying that I cable car’d to The Great Wall of China, bussed to Petra in Jordan and they were still absolutely grand.
-Plus, you would need all your energy to explore the massive area of Machu Picchu and climb Wayna Picchu.
+Plus, getting to Machu Picchu, you would need all your energy to explore the massive area and climb Wayna Picchu.

 How to Train to Machu Picchu

-So if you’re sold as well, here is how you do it from Cuzco.
+So if you’re sold as well, here is how you get to Machu Piccho by train from Cuzco.

-- If you’re still not convinced to exert any physical effort, because the 1,800 steps will be a bit@h to climb, then the 1st bus that takes you all the way to the MP entrance leaves at 5 a.m.
+6. Because the 1,800 steps will be a bit@h to climb, then know that the 1st bus that takes you all the way to the MP entrance leaves at 5 a.m.
 Return ticket costs USD17.

 If you’re not in a tour with a guide, I suggest you hire one available at the entrance.
 I was with a group.
 You can explore the nooks and crevices on your own, but you’d want to know the story and what they mean.
 Even if what they’d tell you are based a lot on archeological guess work, you’d want to be in on the loop.